Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Reputable carpet retailers may advertise discounts on carpet, padding or specials on installation similar to the big box stores, but without all the fine print!
 To earn your business many local flooring retailers have to compete with the deep pockets of the big box retail stores.

+When it comes to first-class customer service, local carpet stores have the box stores beat!
+You still should be careful who you buy from, as it's easy to fall prey to sneaky retail carpet scams.
 This is just another reason why I have been compiling my own special list of honest reputable, locally-owned carpet stores to recommend to my readers.
 Take a peek, maybe I've already found a reliable carpet store near you.

 Support Local Business!